wso2/docs-is/en/docs/deploy/migrate/migration-process.md

     environment and the new environment will be running until all the traffic is routed to the new environment.

----

-## Before migrating to a production environment

-### Do you have a custom requirement?
+##  Do you have a custom requirement?

 If your customizations are already available in the latest version, you can remove the customization after migration.
 You can contact [WSO2 Support](https://support.wso2.com/jira/secure/Dashboard.jspa) for assistance.
 However, if a custom requirement is not available in the latest version, follow the steps given below to migrate the customizations.

 - First update the dependency version of the dependant WSO2 components and re-build the customized component.
 - As a practice, WSO2 does not make API changes in minor releases of the dependency jars.
 However, if there are API changes, update the custom code and re-build.
--  For more information about migrating customizations, see [Migrate Custom Components]({{base_path}}/deploy/migrate/prepare-for-migration/#migrate-custom-components).
+-  For more information about migrating customizations, see [Migrate to WSO2 IS 6.0.0]({{base_path}}/deploy/migrate/migrate-to-600/).

-###  Step-by-step instructions
+##  Step-by-step instructions

 Follow the steps given below once you have followed the steps above to migrate customizations **OR** if you do not have any custom requirements.

+!!! note "Recommendation"
+    When you follow the above steps, you can get a rough estimate of the time for the final production update and you can allocate time slots as per the above analysis.
+WSO2 recommends performing the migration while the system is under minimum traffic.

 1. List down the functional and nonfunctional use cases in your deployment and create test cases for them.